 Yep, it’s true.
-Actually, I’m in the unique position to have been a Scientologist for my whole life because my parents got involved back in the early 1950’s, just after the book Dianetics was published.
+Actually, I’m in the unique position of having been a Scientologist for my whole life because my parents got involved back in the early 1950’s.
 In truth, however, I became a Scientologist in my own right and by my own choice when I was about 16.

 Since that time, I’ve worked on staff in several Scientology Organizations, taken lots of courses and received many hours of remarkable and life-changing pastoral counselling.
 I’ve also been a volunteer in a number of the various out-reach programs by the Church of Scientology.

 Why Scientology?
 Well, for me the many and varied writings by L. Ron Hubbard have given me tools that I can actually use in life to improve things.
-For example, I rely just about every day on the Hubbard Study Technology because it helps me easily study and understand new subjects (pretty important since I have been branching into new areas in my life).
+For example, I rely just about every day on the Hubbard study technology because it helps me easily study and understand new subjects (pretty important since I have been branching into new areas in my life).
 Hubbard’s researches into communication and the emotional tone scale are extremely valuable to me when dealing with others.
-The administrative materials have helped me in my business and also in volunteer work I do with the Handcrafted Soap and Cosmetic Guild and other community groups.
+The administrative materials have helped me in my business and to generally stay organized in life.

 The Aims of Scientology

 The first paragraph of the Aims of Scientology states:

 A civilization without insanity, without criminals and without war, where the able can prosper and honest beings can have rights, and where man is free to rise to greater heights, are the aims of Scientology.

 I consider that to be a worthwhile goal and support it fully.